Halo 2: Legacy

 Halo 2s release was part of a shift towards blockbuster gaming releases.
 In 2004, the video game industry was estimated to gross $7.76 billion in the United States, behind the $9.4 billion gross of the domestic box office.
 Halo 2s success was seen by the press as evidence of a generational shift in entertainment.
 The CBC's Greg Bolton remarked that prior to Halo 2s splashy release, "the video-game industry hadn't yet found a recognizable public face, a universally acclaimed megastar."
 The Ringer called Halo 2 "the birth of the video game as we know it today: a mass shared experience," and credited it with birthing modern multiplayer infrastructure and popularizing American esports.

 Halo 2s matchmaking technology was one of the turning points in the gaming industry during the 2000s, setting a new standard for other games.
 G4's Sterling McGarvey wrote that "Bungie's sequel was a shot in the arm for Xbox Live subscriptions and previewed many of the features that would set the standard for Microsoft's online service on the next machine".
-Critics credited the game with bringing online multiplayer to the console masses, and as serving as Xbox Live's killer app.
+Critics credited it with bringing online multiplayer to the console masses, and as serving as Xbox Live's killer app.
 The Provinces Paul Chapman wrote that games like Call of Duty: Modern Warfare 2 would not be enjoyable if not for the ground Halo 2 broke.